 5. SCREENPRO Projection Screen with Adjustable Legs

-Take your backyard cookout or family picnic to a whole new level of fun with SCREENPRO’s fast-folding, adjustable-height outdoor projector screen, which reviewers describe as “totally worth every cent,” “nice and bright with good contrast,” and “easy to set up.”
+Take your backyard cookout or family picnic to a whole new level of fun with SCREENPRO’s fast-folding, adjustable-height outdoor projector screen, which is ultra easy to set up and features a nice bright screen color with good contrast.
 This is one of the best portable projector screens because it’s super lightweight.
 If you’re already pulling a heavy cooler and toting overflowing bags of food, you won’t feel that bad giving this lightweight outdoor movie screen to your kids to carry.

 6. P-JING Foldable Anti-Crease Projector Screen